mjh508/mark-hurlstone.github.io/publications.md

 ## Peer Reviewed Manuscripts - published

 **Hurlstone, M. J.,** & Hitch, G. J. (2015).
 [How is the serial order of a spatial sequence represented?
 Insights from transposition latencies.](/HH.15.JEPLMC.pdf) *Journal of Experimental Psychology: Learning, Memory & Cognition.*

+<ul><a href="/HH.15.JEPLMC.Supp.pdf">Supplementary material</a> for the original submission of the above paper, which reports additional simulations of the  grouped condition of Experiment 3.</ul></p>

 **Hurlstone, M. J.,** Lewandowsky, S., Sewell, B., & Newell, B. (2014).
 [The role of framing and normative messages in building support for climate policies.](/HLNS.14.PLoS.ONE.pdf) *PLoS ONE.*